yuvi-ka/NeuroCanvas-Brain-tumor-classifier/README.md

 # NeuroCanvas-Brain-tumor-classifier
-This is a Brain Tumor Classifier.
+This is a Brain Tumor Classifier in progress.